THE LOVER’s FILTERS

 LOSS (R= 120hz, L = 23kHz)

-Below you can see a theoretical spectrum analysis of the most extreme settings from both of the filters.
+Below you can see a theoretical spectrum analysis of the filters.
+Shown is the least extreme setting from the HPF - when engaged it starts at ~175Hz and can sweep higher until even the highest frequencies disappear - 24kHz+.
+The LPF shows the most extreme setting - the lowest frequency of the LPF is ~865Hz, from there it will sweep up to 24kHz+ where it is no longer having an impact.
 This gives you an idea of exactly what they are capable of achieving.
-They are both RC Filters and single pole meaning gentle 6dB roll offs, but despite that they are very impactful and can shape your sound quite significantly depending on where you set them.
+They are both RC Filters and single pole meaning gentle 6dB roll offs, but despite that they are very impactful and can shape your sound quite significantly depending on how you set them.

 Thanks for reading and if you have any questions, please feel free to ask away.